 Genesis Part One: Deep Dive

-“Then God said, “Let us make mankind in our image, in our likeness, so that they may rule over the fish in the sea and the birds in the sky, over the livestock and all the wild animals, and over all the creatures that move along the ground.”
+G 1:26 ‘Then God said, “Let us make mankind in our image, in our likeness, so that they may rule over the fish in the sea and the birds in the sky, over the livestock and all the wild animals, and over all the creatures that move along the ground’.

-Besides the incredible implications of this statement in our authority, the first 10 words have significant implications on our understanding of Trinitarian theology.
+Besides the incredible implications of this statement regarding our authority, the first ten words have significant implications on our understanding of Trinitarian theology.
 God is one God, three persons.
-The first question we need to ask is why did he use the words “us” and “our” these plural verbs and plural pronoun indicate more than one – correct?
-This, for most theologians, has significant implications on the nature and understanding of God.
-Wayne Grudem suggests that best explanation is that “already in the first chapter of Genesis we have an indication of a plurality of persons in God himself.
-We are not told how many persons, and we have nothing approaching a complete doctrine of the Trinity, but it is implied that more than one person is involved.”
+The first question we need to ask is ‘why did He use the words “us” and “our”?’
+These plural pronouns indicate more than one, correct?
+For most theologians, this has significant implications on the nature and understanding of God.
+Wayne Grudem suggests that ‘already in the first chapter of Genesis, we have an indication of a plurality of persons in God himself.
+We are not told how many persons, and we have nothing approaching a complete doctrine of the Trinity, but it is implied that more than one person is involved’.
 This same plurality is found in Genesis 3:22, 11:7 and Isaiah 6:8.

-First, a warning, understanding the Trinity is one of the hardest concepts for our brains to grasp, the concept is at times beyond human understanding.
-I love that, though, it puts you firmly back on your knees realising who is Created and who is the Creator!
-So I am going to cover a small section here and then as we go along in our Bible journey we will jump back in when we hit another declaration of the Trinity.
+Understanding the Trinity is one of the hardest concepts for our brains to grasp, and can be, at times, beyond human understanding.
+I love that though, it puts you firmly back on your knees realising who is created and who is Creator!
+We’ll get a quick understanding of the Trinity in this Deep Dive, but don’t worry, we’ll study this concept again as it comes up in our journey through the Bible.

-Firstly, the word trinity is not found in the Bible, it means “tri-unity” or “three-in-oneness” This word is used to summarise the study of the teaching contained within the Bible that God is three persons yet one God.
-Let me quote Wayne Grudem Systematic Theology;
+The word ‘trinity’ is not found in the Bible, it means ‘tri-unity’ or ‘three-in-oneness’.
+This word is used to summarise the study of the teaching contained within the Bible that God is three persons yet one God.
+In Systematic Theology, Wayne Grudem says,

 God is three persons

 There is one God'.